algorandfoundation/docs/docs/get-details/dapps/smart-contracts/frontend/smartsigs.md

 !!! info
     The example code snippets are provided throughout this page and are abbreviated for conciseness and clarity.
-Full running code examples for each SDK are available within the GitHub repo for V1 and V2 at [/examples/smart_contracts](https://github.com/algorand/docs/tree/master/examples/smart_contracts) and for [download](https://github.com/algorand/docs/blob/master/examples/smart_contracts/smart_contracts.zip?raw=true) (.zip).
+Full running code examples for each SDK are available within the GitHub repo at [/examples/smart_contracts](https://github.com/algorand/docs/tree/master/examples/smart_contracts) and for [download](https://github.com/algorand/docs/blob/master/examples/smart_contracts/smart_contracts.zip?raw=true) (.zip).

 # Compiling TEAL program from SDKs